fybrik/fybrik/docs/IsolationNetworkPolicies.md

 allows to restrict incoming/outgoing network traffic based on `podSelectors` (labels based), and/or `namespaceSelectors` (labels based) and/or `ipBlocks`.
 The last parameter can be used to restrict cross cluster connections

-We suggest, after deployment a data plane module, to create an instance of a network policy that will restrict the module connectivity.
+We suggest, before deploying a data plane module, creating an instance of a network policy that will restrict the module connectivity.

 ### Backward compatibility and Network Policies isolation

 Addition of NP isolation can change the existing Fybrik behavior.
-In order to support backward compatibility, we suggest to add NP as an optional feature.
+In order to support backward compatibility, we suggest adding NP as an optional feature.
 A new entry `global.isNPEnabled` will be added into the Fybrik chart `values.yaml`.
 NP will be evoked only if this value is set to `true`.

 ### FybrikApplication extensions